-21. The Parkinson Well is monitored by Water District 34.
+23. The Parkinson Well is monitored by Water District 34.
 Water district records show the volume of water diverted from the Parkinson Well has ranged from 478 acre-feet diverted in 2006 to 2,237 acre-feet diverted in 2002.
 Assuming a diversion rate of 7.80 cfs, the rate authorized by the existing rights at the Parkinson Well, 2,237 acre-feet equates to 145 days of pumping.

-22. Some of the water diverted from the Parkinson Well is lost during conveyance to the Parkinson place of use.
+24. Some of the water diverted from the Parkinson Well is lost during conveyance to the Parkinson place of use.
 The exact amount of conveyance loss was not established in the administrative record.
 Protestant Darrell E. McDonald, who conveys ground water a similar distance as Parkinson, is charged about 45% conveyance shrink by the Big Lost River Irrigation District.
 (Testimony of Darrell E. McDonald)

-23. Approximately 50 acres of the combined place of use for water rights 34-4008 and 34-2497 were not irrigated between 2006 and 2011.
+25. Approximately 50 acres of the combined place of use for water rights 34-4008 and 34-2497 were not irrigated between 2006 and 2011.
 (Exhibit IDWR4) These acres are located in Sections 10 and 11, T03N, R26E.
 (Id.)

-24. The 50 acres in question could not have been irrigated during that time period because the ground was being used as an open gravel pit.
+26. The 50 acres in question could not have been irrigated between 2006 and 2011 because the ground was being used as an open gravel pit.
 (Testimony of Ralph Parkinson) Parkinson purchased the property from the State of Idaho.
 (Id.)
 Within the sale agreement, the State of Idaho reserved the rights to the subsurface minerals, including gravel.
 (Id.)

-25. The State of Idaho started extracting gravel from the site in 2004.
-(Exhibit IDWR4) By 2006, the full 50 acres was being used as a gravel pit.
+27. The State of Idaho started extracting gravel from the site in 2004.
+(Exhibit IDWR4) By 2006, the full 50 acres was a gravel pit.
 (Id.)
 In 2011, the gravel mining operation was concluded and the land was reclaimed.
 (Testimony of Ralph Parkinson) Parkinson did not receive any compensation from the gravel mining operation.
 (Id.)

-26. Protestant Darrell E. McDonald owns a ground water well (known locally as the Toone Well) which is located approximately 1/4 mile east of the Parkinson Well.
+28. Protestant Darrell E. McDonald owns a ground water well (known locally as the Toone Well) which is located approximately 1/4 mile east of the Parkinson Well.
 The water rights associated with Mr. McDonald's well (34-2480A, 34-7028A and 34-7234) authorize a combined diversion rate of 6.60 cfs.

-27. Protestant Norman Sowards owns a ground water well located approximately 1/2 mile north of the Parkinson Well.
+29. Protestant Norman Sowards owns a ground water well located approximately 1/2 mile north of the Parkinson Well.
 The water rights associated with Mr. Sowards's well (34-2302 and 34-7228) authorize a combined diversion rate of 4.12 cfs.
 Protestant Darrell L. McDonald has leased the place of use under water rights 34-2302 and 34-7228 from Mr. Sowards since 2008.
 (Testimony of Darrell L. McDonald)

-28. Telford Lands LLC ("Telford") owns two wells in the area, one located 220 feet north of and one approximately 1⁄2 mile south of the Parkinson Well.
-(Testimony of Ralph Parkinson) Telford did not protest the pending transfer application even though it was aware of the Parkinson transfer prior to the application being filed.
-(Id.; Exhibit A9, page 4)
+30. Telford Lands LLC ("Telford") owns two wells in the area, one located 220 feet north and one approximately 1⁄2 mile south of the Parkinson Well.
+(Testimony of Ralph Parkinson)

-29. The Big Lost River Aquifer runs through a long, narrow valley and is confined on both sides by older, less-permeable rock layers.
+31. The Big Lost River Aquifer is located in a long, narrow valley and is confined on both sides by older, less-permeable rock layers.
 (Exhibit A9, page 3) The aquifer includes an upper layer of unconsolidated alluvial material, approximately 200-250 feet thick, which constitutes the main source for the ground water diversions in the valley.
 (Testimony of Dr. Wood; Exhibit P12, pages 3-5)

-30. "The valley fill is comprised of alternating layers of sand, gravel, silt, clay, and boulders."
+32. "The valley fill is comprised of alternating layers of sand, gravel, silt, clay, and boulders."
 (Exhibit IDWR10, page 2) "The relatively young, unconsolidated alluvial deposits transmit large amounts of water, yielding large flows of water to wells."
 (Exhibit A9, page 2)